-82. We propose that unlicensed access points (both standard-power access point and lowpower access point) be prohibited from operating in moving vehicles such as cars, trains, or aircraft.
+84. We propose that unlicensed access points (both standard-power access point and lowpower access point) be prohibited from operating in moving vehicles such as cars, trains, or aircraft.
 Our proposals are designed to provide protection to incumbent services and we believe that allowing access points in vehicles would not meet this goal.
 For operations in the U-NII-5 and U-NII-7 bands, it would be impractical for an AFC system to provide and update the list of available frequencies to a standard-power access point while it is in motion.
 In the U-NII-6 and U-NII-8 bands, where our proposed rules rely on the signal attenuation due to indoor operation to prevent interference, signal attenuation from the cars, trains, or aircraft is likely to be significantly less than from a building and low-power access points could potentially cause harmful interference.
 We are especially concerned about the interference consequences of allowing operation onboard aircraft because the longer line-of-sight distances from devices at typical aircraft altitude could result in interference over a wide area.
-We seek comment on this proposal.
+We seek comment on this proposal and whether there are alternative, feasible proposals to use the band for moving vehicles.